jawj/hextreme/README.md

 * If `.toHex()` is present on the object, we just call it.

-* Otherwise, as long as `TextDecoder` is available, we map one-byte source values to two-byte output (ASCII character) values in a `Uint16Array`, and then decode this to a string.
+* Otherwise, we map one-byte source values to two-byte output (ASCII character) values in a `Uint16Array`, and then decode this to a string.
 We do this in 1MB chunks to avoid huge memory allocations.

-* Or if `TextDecoder` is not available, we fall back on a string-concatenation approach.

-For both the `TextDecoder` and string concatenation approaches, we do some manual loop-unrolling using a kind of JS equivalent of Duff's device.
+We do some manual loop-unrolling using a kind of JS equivalent of Duff's device.
 This makes very little difference in Firefox and Safari, but speeds things up considerably in Chrome.

 A test run looks like this: